Join me!

 Lemon balm is part of the mint family that has pleasant white flowers and a mild lemony fragrance.
 It works well to keep mosquitoes away.

-However, the potential downside to lemon balm is that it grows fast and can quickly take over your garden.
-It’s best to plant lemon balm in a container or other contained space to keep it from running wild.
+However, lemon balm’s potential downside is that it grows fast and can quickly take over your garden.
+To keep it from running wild, it’s best to plant lemon balm in a container or other contained space.

 Sage